xyz27900/kayak/docs/guide/common/overview.md

 During the test execution, you can observe what’s going on in your browser by opening the page accessible at `127.0.0.1:5800/vnc.html`.

+Also, you don't need to worry about the local blockchain network, because there is a container with a local testnet running alongside described above.
+You can read more about it in the [Docker Compose section](/guide/common/docker-compose#local-testnet-node).

 To automatically setup **Kayak**, just run the following command:

 ## Setup